sse-secure-systems/connaisseur/README.md

 - An introduction to Connaisseur is available in our [Medium article](https://medium.com/sse-blog/container-image-signatures-in-kubernetes-19264ac5d8ce)
 - A recording on "Integrity of Docker images" diving into supply chain security, *The Update Framework*, *Notary*, *Docker Content Trust* and Connaisseur including a live demo is available on [YouTube](https://youtu.be/M3KAiBXhsPQ)

+## Discussions, Support & Feedback
+We hope to steer development of Connaisseur from demand of the community, are excited about your feedback and happy to help if you need support!
+So feel free to connect with us via [GitHub Discussions](https://github.com/sse-secure-systems/connaisseur/discussions).

 ## Contributing
-We hope to steer development of Connaisseur from demand of the community and are excited about direct contributions to improve the tool!
+We are always excited about direct contributions to improve the tool!
 Please refer to our [contributing guide](CONTRIBUTING.md) to learn how to contribute to Connaisseur.

 ## Security Policy
 We are grateful for any community support reporting vulnerabilities!
 How to submit a report is described in our [Security Policy](SECURITY.md).